sabugaa0128/laravel-reverb-chat/README.md

 #### Reverb: http://localhost:9000

 ## License
-This revised README.md provides a structured and detailed guide for setting up and running the LaravelReverb project.
+This README.md provides a structured and detailed guide for setting up and running the simple Chat Laravel Reverb project.
 It includes prerequisites, a step-by-step installation guide, and links for accessing the application and its documentation.